chamohan/scancode-plugins/Dockercontainer/README.md

 # Your should see the verbose output of the scan

-# The result file will be available as result.json and result.html
+# The result file will be available as license-modification-list.html  rocrinfo.json

 ```